healthcare-and-life-sciences/epic-patient-search/README.md

 ![](/images/psimage4.png)
 1. **Create a new Named Credential**
     1. Setup > Named Credential > New Legacy
-        1. Give your Named Credential a name
+        1. Name: Must be Epic Auth JWT
+        2. URL: the URL of the endpoint you are going to connect to.
+For example, https://fhir.epic.com/interconnect-fhir-oauth/
-        2. Identity Type: Named Principal
+        3. Identity Type: Named Principal
-        3. Authentication Protocol: OAuth 2.0
+        4. Authentication Protocol: OAuth 2.0
-        4. Authentication Provider: the name of your Authentication Provider above
+        5. Authentication Provider: the name of your Authentication Provider above
-        5. “Run Authentication Flow on Save”: Checked
+        6. “Run Authentication Flow on Save”: Checked

 ![](/images/psimage5.png)
 1. Click on **App Launcher →** Search for “**FlexCards**”